HS2 chair Sir David Higgins urges project speed-up

 "Let's do Euston properly.
 Let's think about it now.
 It's not going to be easy, I have to say, to redevelop that station.
 It is a mess," Sir David told the BBC.

 Mr McLoughlin said: "More can be made of Euston station.
-It is a significant opportunity to maximise the economic potential of the line and regenerate a site that has been neglected."'Catalyst for change'
+It is a significant opportunity to maximise the economic potential of the line and regenerate a site that has been neglected."

 Sir David questioned plans to link HS2 to the HS1 Channel Tunnel high-speed rail link at St Pancras.